Louis Agassiz: United States

 With the aid of a grant of money from the king of Prussia, Agassiz crossed the Atlantic in the autumn of 1846 to investigate the natural history and geology of North America and to deliver a course of lectures on "The Plan of Creation as shown in the Animal Kingdom" by invitation from John Amory Lowell, at the Lowell Institute in Boston, Massachusetts.
 The financial offers that were presented to him in the United States induced him to settle there, where he remained to the end of his life.
 He was elected a foreign honorary member of the American Academy of Arts and Sciences in 1846.

 In 1846, still married to Cecilie, who remained with their three children in Switzerland, Agassiz met Elizabeth Cabot Cary at a dinner.
-The two developed a romantic attachment, and when his wife died in 1848, they made plans to marry, and the ceremony that took place on April 25, 1850, in Boston, Massachusetts at King's Chapel.
+The two developed a romantic attachment, and when his wife died in 1848, they made plans to marry.
+The ceremony took place on April 25, 1850, in Boston, Massachusetts at King's Chapel.
 Agassiz brought his children to live with them, and Elizabeth raised and developed close relationships with her step-children.
 She had no children of her own.

 Agassiz had a mostly cordial relationship with the Harvard botanist Asa Gray despite their disagreements.
 Agassiz believed each human race had been separately created, but Gray, a supporter of Charles Darwin, believed in the shared evolutionary ancestry of all humans.
 In addition, Agassiz was a member of the Scientific Lazzaroni, a group of mostly physical scientists who wanted American academia to mimic the more autocratic academic structures of European universities, but Gray was a staunch opponent of that group.

 Agassiz's engagement for the Lowell Institute lectures precipitated the establishment in 1847 of the Lawrence Scientific School at Harvard University, with Agassiz as its head.
 Harvard appointed him professor of zoology and geology, and he founded the Museum of Comparative Zoology there in 1859 and served as its first director until his death in 1873.
 During his tenure at Harvard, Agassiz studied the effect of the last ice age in North America.
+In his "Contributions to the Natural History of the United States," he critically examined Darwin's theory of evolution.
+He believed that God created new life after each ice age and that it was the responsibility of naturalists to understand this plan of creation.
+By defending this view, he gained the favor of the American readership.
 In August 1857, Agassiz was offered the chair of palaeontology in the Museum of Natural History, Paris, which he refused.
 He was later decorated with the Cross of the Legion of Honor.